ZacharyWesterman/paisley/README.md

 To define an object, just construct a list of key-value pairs, which are any two expressions separated by an arrow, e.g. `"key" => "value"`.
 Note that unlike in Lua, you **cannot** mix array and object syntax; it's either one or the other.

-Like with arrays, key-value pairs can have an optional trailing comma.
+Like with arrays, key-value pairs are allowed to have an optional trailing comma.
 ```
 let object = {
 	'name' => 'Jerry',